thoward27/algorithms/docs/assignments/A05-two-stack.md

 # Assignment 05: Stacks / Queues

-For this assignment you will be building a program to evaluate fully parenthesized arithmetic expressions using Djikstra's Two Stack Algorithm for expression evaluation.
+For this assignment you will be building a program to evaluate fully parenthesized arithmetic expressions using Dijkstra's Two Stack Algorithm for expression evaluation.

 ## The Algorithm